Iranian Studies 6-Pack

 Recorded at the Pacific Asia Museum.

 Operation Ajax was the code name for the CIA coup which destroyed democracy in Iran.
 In 1953, 60 years ago, the U.S. overthrew a populist government and put the Shah in power.
 Actions have consequences.
 The Shah was overthrown in 1979.
 Today, the U.S. and its allies have imposed severe sanctions on Iran.
 Military action is possible.
 “All options are on the table,” is ritually intoned.
 Iran is enriching uranium, as is its right as a signatory to the Non-Proliferation Treaty.
 Washington accuses Tehran of seeking technology to build nuclear weapons.
-Iran denies those charges and has called for a nuclear weapons free zone in the Middle East.
+Iran denies those charges and has called for a nuclear weapons-free zone in the Middle East.
 The U.S. regularly violates Iranian airspace with surveillance flights and its warships conduct what are called routine exercises off of Iran’s coast.
 Imagine if the reverse were true.
 Think there might be a response from Washington?
+Recorded at the University of Denver.

 You know the old saw, politics makes strange bedfellows.
 How about this one?
 Israel, Iran and the U.S. Yep, hard to believe but true.
 For many years the three acted in close cooperation.
 It's a story that's barely known.
 And for good reason.
 It is inconvenient.
 It's like being reminded that the U.S. supported Saddam Hussain during his worse atrocities in the 1980s.
 Now that Iran is evil incarnate and its leader is compared to Hitler, all kinds of charges are leveled against it.
 Iran is responsible for the messes in Iraq and Afghanistan.
 Bush announces, "Iran is a threat to nation's everywhere."
 Everywhere?
 Nigeria?
 Ecuador?
 New Zealand, too?
 Iran is the excuse for the U.S. to inject itself even further into the Middle East by building more bases and selling billions of dollars in weaponry.

-Trita Parsi is the president of the National Iranian American Council.
-He is the author of Treacherous Alliance: The Secret Dealings of Iran, Israel and the United States, A Single Roll of the Dice and Losing an Enemy: Obama, Iran and the Triumph of Diplomacy.
+Trita Parsi was president of the National Iranian American Council.
+He is the co-founder and Executive Vice President of the Quincy Institute.
+He is the author of Losing an Enemy: Obama, Iran & the Triumph of Diplomacy.
+He is a contributor to David Barsamian’s Retargeting Iran book.

 Laura Secor has written for The New Yorker, The New York Times Magazine, Foreign Affairs and other publications.
 She is the author of Children of Paradise: The Struggle for the Soul Iran.